The Decline of the West: Pseudomorphosis

 The concept of pseudomorphosis is one that Spengler borrows from mineralogy and is introduced as a way of explaining what he calls half-developed or only partially manifested Cultures.
 Specifically, pseudomorphosis refers to an older Culture or Civilization being so deeply ingrained that a young Culture cannot find its own form and full expression of itself.
 In Spengler's words, this leads to the young soul being cast in the old molds, young feelings then stiffen in senile practices, and instead of expanding creatively, it fosters hate toward the older Culture.

 Spengler believed that a Magian pseudomorphosis began with the Battle of Actium, in which the gestating Arabian Culture was represented by Mark Antony and lost to the Classical Civilization.
 The battle was different from the conflict between Rome and Greece, which had been fought out at Cannae and Zama, with Hannibal being the representative of Hellenism.
 He said that Antony should have won at Actium, and his victory would have freed the Magian Culture, but his defeat imposed Roman Civilization on it.

 In Russia, Spengler saw a young, undeveloped Culture in a pseudomorphosis under the Faustian (Petrine) form.
 He said that Peter the Great distorted the tsarism of Russia to the dynastic form of Western Europe.
 The burning of Moscow, as Napoleon was set to invade, he described as a primitive expression of hatred toward the foreigner.
 In the following entry of Alexander I into Paris, the Holy Alliance and the Concert of Europe, he said that Russia was forced into an artificial history before its culture was ready or capable of understanding its burden.
 This would result in a hatred toward Europe, which Spengler said poisoned the womb of an emerging new Culture in Russia.
-While he does not name the Culture, he said that Tolstoy is its past and Dostoyevsky is its future.
+While he does not name the Culture, he said that Tolstoy is its past and Dostoevsky is its future.